Common Causes of Truck Accidents

 - Abandoning a vehicle in a travel lane, or failing to get a disabled vehicle completely off the highway and onto the shoulder.

-Commercial truck drivers are skilled and patient drivers, for the most part.
+Big rig and other commercial truck drivers are skilled and patient drivers, for the most part.
 However, in addition to the dangers inherent in the size and weight of the trucks used in commercial transportation and shipping, a number of characteristics inherent in the business can contribute to traffic accidents.
 These include:

 - Inadequate training as to driving technique, safety concerns, and defensive driving.